vtex-apps/shelf/README.md

 | `BY_PAGE`      | `String`  | Scroll item page by page |
 | `ONE_BY_ONE`   | `String`  | Scroll item one by one   |

+Also, you can configure the product summary that is used in minicart.
+See [here](https://github.com/vtex-apps/product-summary/blob/master/README.md#configuration) the Product Summary API.

 ### Styles API
 :construction: :construction: :construction: